XtronXI/Story-XtronXI/readme.md

 ## Part 2 - Eaglercraft

-- After 5th grade, I went to Dubai for Vacation.
+- After 5th grade [2021-22], I went to Dubai for Vacation.
 It was amazing since I never had Wi-Fi at home, and there it had.
 My dad gave me a basic PC setup and started to watch movies and play games.
 And then, I wanted to play Minecraft, but I didnt want to download it.
 So I searched Minecraft for free in Google, and thats when I stumbled upon a remake of Minecraft 1.8 which can be played in the browser, Eaglercraft.
 Then, I played a server called "B2Server".
 It was my soul.
 I made alot of friends and it was really peaceful (even though I did get *kinda* betrayed) since it had Keep Inventory on, Briefing protection and Functional Blocks ownership plugin.
 But, it became really sad when I went back to Home.

 - **Friends I made in Eaglercraft: Galaxy, MrMilkShake, Demon_Lord and 1 more (i forgot)**

+## Part 3 - "Warez"